-1. Analyse the time value of money.
-2. Evaluate the worth of creations, by comparing the alternatives visa, vis the cost (cost- benefit analysis).
-3. Take decisions with the limited resources, the relevant course of action, with the help of suitable tools.
-4. Determine the depreciated values of assets and also cost involved in each operation, a product - should undergo with an aim to fix suitable selling price for the products.
+- 1. Analyse the time value of money. - 2.
+Evaluate the worth of creations, by comparing the alternatives visa, vis the cost (costbenefit analysis). - 3.
+Take decisions with the limited resources, the relevant course of action, with the help of suitable tools. - 4.
+Determine the depreciated values of assets and also cost involved in each operation, a product should undergo with an aim to fix suitable selling price for the products. - 5.
+Know the fundamentals of Financial Management.